Smithsonian/Example-Python-Daemon/README.md

 This assumes that the service should run at the system level as smauser, with configuration files stored in `~smauser/wsma_config`.

 Requires:
-Development Tools group of RPM packages (on RHEL derived distros) equivalent on Debian derived distros
+* Development Tools group of RPM packages (on RHEL derived distros) equivalent on Debian derived distros
-    (this is in order to have the components needed to install systemd-python) Systemd to be running
+    (this is in order to have the components needed to install systemd-python)
+* Systemd to be running
-System package systemd-devel or equivalent (provides libsystemd)
+* System package systemd-devel or equivalent (provides libsystemd)

 Python packages:
-systemd-python (in turn requires linux pacakage systemd-devel) psutils smax
+* systemd-python (in turn requires linux package systemd-devel)
+* psutils
+* smax

 Installation:
 0. Install system level dependencies